-On the Acropolis one can see the remains of some important statues which used to form a path.
+On the Acropolis, one can see the remains of some important statues which used to form a path.
 One of them, 15m from the Propylaea, is where used to stand the gigantic statue of Athena Promachos (champion).
 This 9m high statue was a symbol of the victory and the strength of the Athenians against the Persians.
 This symbolism is the reason why its sculptor, the famous Pheidias, represented the goddess holding a shield in her left hand and a spear in her right one.
 The statue was taken to Constantinople by the Emperor Theodosius in 426 AD.
 It was destroyed in 1204 by the inhabitants of the city who blamed the statue for a crusader invasion they suffered.

 The southwest slope of Athens Acropolis

 This area of the Acropolis is the area where all public buildings were built.
-It was the part of the hill where all the major artistic, spiritual and religious activities of the city took place, hence its importance to the ancient Athens.
-Here are the most important monuments standing on this area:
+It was the part of the hill where all the major artistic, spiritual and religious activities of the city took place, hence its importance to ancient Athens.
+Here are the most important monuments standing in this area:

 The Theatre of Dionysos

-The remaining ruins of the 5th-century theatre built in stone and marble by Lycourgos indicates the greatness of the site: the auditorium had 17 000 seats of which only 20 survived.
+The remaining ruins of the 5th-century theatre built in stone and marble by Lycourgos indicate the greatness of the site: the auditorium had 17 000 seats of which only 20 survived.
 The Greek Archaeological Society started excavations around the sanctuary of Dionysos and brought to light the theatre of Dionysos in 1838.
 The decorative relief at the rear of the stage is from the 2nd century BC and depicts Dionysos life and myths.
-Unfortunately most of the figures are headless.
+Unfortunately, most of the figures are headless.